Nekeisha Alayna Alexis

 Graphic Designer and Website Specialist; Intercultural Competence and Undoing Racism coordinator

 Nekeisha Alexis-Baker brings several practical, administrative and intellectual gifts to each of her roles at AMBS.
 As a member of the Communication department, Nekeisha is responsible for designing publicity materials for the seminary and managing its online presence.
 As Intercultural Competence and Undoing Racism (ICUR) coordinator, she leads a team of teaching faculty, administrators and students in the ongoing work of AMBS’s strategic priority of undoing racism and building intercultural competence throughout the institution.
-As an independent scholar with intersecting interests in theology and ethics pertaining to nonhuman animals, Black women’s experiences and undoing oppression, she uses her ministry as an occasional writer and lecturer to explore new frontiers of Christian peacemaking and witness.
+As an independent scholar with interests in theology and ethics pertaining to undoing oppression among humans and other animals, she uses her ministry as an occasional writer and lecturer to explore new frontiers of Christian peacemaking and witness.

 - Master of Arts: Theological Studies, AMBS